Compliance

 C2PA Content Credentials manifest: every export is signed with a cryptographic manifest (ES256, ECDSA P-256) following the C2PA standard — the open specification backed by Adobe, Microsoft, Google, the BBC, and others.
 The manifest records the AI model used, marks the content as trainedAlgorithmicMedia, embeds a DigiCert timestamp, and chains back to any source media.
 It meets the machine-readable marking requirement of EU AI Act Article 50(2).

 Signing certificate — current status: during Early Access, GENERAITR signs manifests with a self-issued certificate (CN=GENERAITR, O=TOMLIN STUDIO, C=SE).
 The manifest is valid C2PA and EU AI Act compliant.
-External verification tools such as contentcredentials.org/verify will show the content as Content Credentials found — not verified by trusted authority.
+You can verify exported files at verify.contentauthenticity.org — during Early Access, files will show as Content Credentials found — not verified by trusted authority.
 Full external verification transitions to a CA-issued certificate with the Beta release (August 2026).

 Visible watermark at export: the Export panel provides a configurable text overlay (font, position, opacity) and a GENERAITR-branded image overlay.
 Both are optional and persist per organisation as preferences.
 Turning them off does not affect the embedded C2PA manifest or steganographic watermark.